skewb1k/upfile/README.md

 ### Make a change and push it

-Make a change in one of tracked files and push to the upstream.
+Make a change in one entry and push it to the upstream.

 ```bash
 $ echo 'change' >> ~/project-a/.prettierrc
 $ upfile push ~/project-a/.prettierrc
 ```

-List again to see status:
+List to see status:

 ```bash
 $ upfile ls